Knight's Cross of the Iron Cross: Knight's Cross

 The Knight's Cross of the Iron Cross instituted on 1.
 September 1939.
 Its appearance was very similar to the Iron Cross.
 Its shape was that of a cross pattée, a cross that has arms which are narrow at the center and broader at the perimeter.
 The most common Knight's Crosses were produced by the manufacturer Steinhauer & Lück in Lüdenscheid.
-The Steinhauer & Lück crosses are stamped with the digits "800", indicating 800 grade silver, on the reverse side.
+The Steinhauer & Lück crosses are stamped with the digits "800" on the reverse side, indicating 800-grade silver.